-It’s safe to say that millennials are the largest and one of if not the most sought after demographic for advertisers and marketers.
+It’s safe to say that millennials are the largest and one of if not the most sought-after demographic for advertisers and marketers.
 They make up nearly 23.5 percent of the population.
-They are also the one of the most difficult demographics to reach with advertising.
+They are also one of the most difficult demographics to reach with advertising.
 It’s not impossible though, you just have to know how to speak their language.
 Here are 5 facts about millennials that will help you win over the toughest and most valuable demographic.

 Millennials don’t respond to traditional methods

 Millennials want to engage and interact

 One of the reasons traditional advertising does not work on millennials is because it does not give them the opportunity to engage with the brand or with others.
 Social media is a great way to engage your audience.
 Ask them questions about your brand.
 Ask them questions about themselves.
 Have them tag your brand in pictures with your product.
 Use special hashtags to promote your brand.
 Just get them talking, any way you can.
 There is also one more fact about millennials that will help you get the most interaction possible: If you build an app for it, they will come.

 Millennials want brands that are “real”

 When I say that millennials want brands that are real, I mean that your advertising shouldn’t over embellish or try to turn the product or brand into something it’s not.
 Millennials can spot a fake from a mile away, and being inauthentic is one of the quickest ways to drive them off.
-Bottom line, know your place and know who you are as a brand.
+The bottom line, know your place and know who you are as a brand.
 Try, but don’t try too hard.

 Millennials care about quality above all